How people work together is more important than SOPs

 The question is, what did Peter Drucker really mean?

 A few years ago Google decided to launch Project Aristotle, which was designed to uncover what made the best teams function so much better than others.
-They analyzed hundreds of obvious and not so obvious variables, and for a while were flummoxed as to answers.
+They analyzed hundreds of obvious and not so obvious variables, and for a while, they couldn’t find the patterns to help them learn and grow strategically.

-Ultimately, they discovered that simply put, teams are more effective when they have 5 key dynamics:
+Ultimately, they discovered that teams are more effective when their work is built upon 5 key foundational elements:

 - Psychological safety